Parking fines

 Photos of your parking fine

 To view photographic evidence of your parking infringement, click on the link below.
-You will be required to enter the infringement number and registration number of the vehicle.
+You will need to enter the infringement number and vehicle licence plate number.

 View My Ticket

-The View My Ticket page is in its initial stage and can take up to twelve hours for your infringement information to become available.
+Please note: it can take up to 12 hours for your information to become available.

 Requesting a review

-For information about requesting a review of your parking fine, visit our requesting a review page.
+For more information, visit our requesting a review page.

 If you were not the driver

-If somebody else was using your vehicle, you will need to provide a statutory declaration detailing the name, address and date of birth of the driver so that the fine may be directed to the offender.
+If somebody else was using your vehicle, you will need to provide a statutory declaration.
+This must include the name, address and date of birth of the driver so that the fine may be directed to the offender.

 If you don't do this, you are liable for the infringement notice.